premsai11243/data_spark-/README.md

 STEP1:connect to mysql by using python code.

+To connect sql by import the pymysql connector.

 STEP2:Inserted the required tables to mysql database

 STEP3:created the necessary questions in mysql for visualization at powerbi .